San Antonio Water Quality at a Glance

-San Antonio, the nation’s seventh-largest city, serves over 1.9 million people through the San Antonio Water System (SAWS), one of the most innovative municipal water utilities in the United States.
-The city’s water infrastructure includes nearly 9,000 miles of water mains, eight water recycling centers, and multiple water treatment facilities, delivering approximately 145 billion gallons annually.
+San Antonio, the nation’s seventh-largest city, serves over 1.5 million people through the San Antonio Water System (SAWS), one of the most innovative municipal water utilities in the United States.
+The city’s water infrastructure includes nearly 9,000 miles of water mains, eight water recycling centers, and multiple water treatment facilities, delivering approximately 136.5 million gallons daily.

 San Antonio Water Quality: Current Status (2024-2025)